ajitsingh98/Data-Science-Interview-Questions-Answers/unsupervised_learning.md

 ---

-7. Is it good to use PCA as a feature selection method?
+Q. Is it good to use PCA as a feature selection method?

 <details><summary><b>Answer</b></summary>